 The first Monola Festival in 2017 celebrated the 125th anniversary of Jean and Aino Sibelius' honeymoon.
 In 2018 the theme of the festival was Kalevala, and in 2019 Sibelius' visit to Koli.
-2020 marks the 130th anniversary of Jean and Aino Sibelius' secretly made engagement.
+2022 marks the 130th anniversary of Jean and Aino Sibelius' honeymoon.
 In 2020 Kuopio Symphony Orchestra conducted by Atso Almila will make its debute at the festival bringing greetings from Aino Sibelius' home town, Kuopio.

 The artistic director of the Monola Festival is cellist Jussi Makkonen.